sdunbar19/weather-app/README.md

 5:30 - 6:30pm
 - Tried to get a loading page working unsuccessfully
 - Going to look into AJAX next time I work on this

+### 4/30/23
+2:30 - 6:00pm
+- Looked into AJAX, JQuery, etc for trying to serve multiple pages
+- Made a stack overflow post with my current approach